JackTheDevFMD/jtd_dutytoggle/README.md

  I created this script originally for PGN, but we parted ways so i'm allowing anyone to download this.
 Sadly though, no support shall be given.
+This script was created a while ago so may not be up to the standards of other scripts.

  However, I do make vehicle models that can be found here: